mwpenny/portal64-still-alive/documentation/levels/level_objects/box_dropper.md

 The possible values for `CUBE_TYPE` are:
 * `None`: The dropper will contain no cubes and only open/close
 * `Standard`: The dropper will dispense standard cubes
+* `Companion`: The dropper will dispense companion cubes

 When its [signal](../signals.md) transitions from unset to set, the dropper will open.
 If it previously spawned a cube that exists, the cube will be